 - Acknowledge Uncertainty: Recognize that past events involved far more uncertainty than they now appear to have.
 Avoid constructing overly neat narratives that ignore randomness.

-- Map Decisions Over Time: When analyzing past events, reconstruct the decisions made at each point based on the information available then.
+- Map Decisions Over Time: When analyzing past events, reconstruct the decisions made at each point based on the information available at that time.
 Avoid projecting current knowledge backward.

 - Use Multiple Perspectives: Encourage different stakeholders to share their recollections of events.
 This helps reveal the complexity and ambiguity that existed instead of a single, oversimplified narrative.